``Where the

 If the miracle

-is slow to take place (it can take hours or, sometimes, even days), or
+is slow to take place (it can take hours), or

 doesn't take place at all, they tease him like old cranky, loving aunts